 Jon wanted a banjo sound for a song he was doing for a musical performance.
 He didn’t want to buy a banjo and learn it, so he tried to find digital guitar effects, which he soon found fell drastically short.

 Jon discovered that dampening guitar strings using a cloth and other soft materials produced a sound similar to a banjo.
 However, the results were inconsistent, with the cloth often falling out of place while playing.
 So he started working on making something a little more reliable and came up with a plexiglass dampening device that attached to a guitar body with suction cups.
 A bar with fabric material on its underside could then be lowered onto the strings, or raised if too much pressure was applied.
 It produced a sound that was much more consistent with that of a real-world banjo.

 When the HECK is this supposed to come out?

-Although it may be sooner, we expect to release GUITAR-JO™ to the market early 2017.
+Although it may be sooner, we expect to release GUITAR-JO™ to the market late 2017.